 The word, larb is pronounced with a short A sound, as in l-a-a-b.
 There is a myth that the word “lab” (laab) means “luck” in the Laotian language, but other sources say the word actually comes from an older word meaning “to chop finely.”

-Traditionally a little bit of roasted ground rice is added to bind it all together with a nutty aroma.
-The ground roasted rice gives the salad a crunchy bite and a roasted fragrance.
+Traditionally a little bit of roasted, ground rice is added to bind it all together (recipe included).
+The ground roasted rice gives the salad a crunchy bite and a nutty fragrance.
 It’s usually made with roasted sticky rice but I used the jasmine rice I had on hand.
 If you’re strictly paleo, or if you don’t want to use rice, coarsely ground almonds work nicely.

 Mint and other herbs feature strongly in the dish.
 There were many herbs in Laos I never saw before.
 Here at home, I use watercress, cilantro and mint.
 Scallions are also included.
 I use a little more herbs than the traditional recipe.
 I like lots of greens.
 You can adjust it to your taste.